kaoudis/readinglist/README.md

-# Interesting Reading List
+# Reading List

-This list is organised by reading start date, with the most recently added paper at the top.
+There is no rhyme or reason to inclusion here except it's all stuff I'm interested in.
+"Interesting" is subjective and not objective here.
+This is a non-exhaustive list of papers I have read or am reading, organised by reading start date, with the most recently added paper at the top.
 If there's not a date on it, I haven't started reading it yet, but have probably printed it and put it in the local stack on my desk.

+Why are the citations MLA?
+I like MLA.
+And it's the first citation format Google Scholar lists.

+Why is paper A included but not paper B?
+I'd appreciate you teaching me about paper B's existence by making a PR to add it ;)

 # 2022
 [] [LINK](https://www.seltzer.com/assets/publications/ndss2020-unicorn.pdf) Han, Xueyuan, et al. "Unicorn: Runtime provenance-based detector for advanced persistent threats."
 Network and Distributed Systems Security (NDSS) Symposium.
 2020.